flutter/website/src/docs/cookbook/networking/background-parsing.md

 ## 2. Make a network request

-In this example,
-you'll fetch a JSON large document that contains a list of 5000 photo objects from the [JSONPlaceholder REST API][], using the [`http.get()`][] method.
+This example covers how to fetch a large JSON document that contains a list of 5000 photo objects from the [JSONPlaceholder REST API][], using the [`http.get()`][] method.

 <!-- skip -->